The best football kits of all time - Our top 55 ranked

 Roland Nilsson of Sweden

-Roland Nilsson of Sweden / Shaun Botterill/GettyImages
+Sweden enjoyed success in 1992 / Shaun Botterill/GettyImages

-It's the classic Adidas three-stripe template once again, but this was arguably the most striking of them all, as the yellow and blue combined to create a visually stunning shirt.
+It's the classic adidas three-stripe template once again, but this was arguably the most striking of them all, as the yellow and blue combined to create a visually stunning shirt.

 27. Colombia - 1990